 "Gifted" Students began their STEM Projects by choosing, planning, and brainstorming their builds.

 Independent learning is encouraged with all of our students here at CMS; but especially for those that express an avid interest that goes beyond the classroom.
 Tynker provides everything needed to learn computer programming in a fun way.
 It is a powerful program that meets the erichment needs and the creativity of our "Gifted" students and is fun to learn on your own.
 With 40+ award-winning block & text-based courses, and over 3,700 learning modules, access to this popular coding language, offers a new learning path for our precocious "gifted" students.

 Project Based Learning (PBL) is a constructivist instructional approach where students are engaged in meaningful inquiry of personal interest to them and where collaboration and personalized learning are emphasized.
 Research confirms that PBL is an effective and enjoyable way to learn and develop deeper learning competencies required for success in college, career and civic life.

-Not for the faint of heart, as students planned their journey around the world, keeping a budget and planning sites to visit virtually as they keep track of the miles they've traveled and meals they've eaten and hotels, boats, trains, etc., they used to enrich their experiences.
+Not for the faint of heart...students planned their journey around the world, keeping a budget and planning sites to visit virtually while keeping track of the miles they've traveled and meals they've eaten and hotels, boats, trains, etc., they used to enrich their experiences.
 Atlas Obscura videoclips were shown to heighten the unusual and little known sites they could visit, around the world.
 For the curious explorers, students indulged their experiences with an immersive, interactive online experience, piquing curiosity and wonder about the world around us, recording all reflections in their Atlas Obscura Journals.
 They were able to dive deeper into their latest obsessions with this online course, exploring museums that interest them or science laboratories that were studying something that they wanted to know more about.
 The world was at their fingertips!